wangerekaharun/wangerekaharun/README.md

 Watch the whole show here: https://lnkd.in/dHaN45wb

 ## 🚀 Kotlin Conf '23 Confersations
-Excited to have been interviewed by [Huyen Dao](https://twitter.com/queencodemonkey) at Kotlin Confersation ‘23.
+Excited to have been interviewed by [Huyen Dao](https://twitter.com/queencodemonkey) at Kotlin Confersations ‘23.
 Talked about the stuff we do at [Apollo Agriculture](https://www.apolloagriculture.com/) and [droidconke](https://droidcon.co.ke/) as well.
-Watch full interview [here](https://www.youtube.com/watch?v=eb7QNYJiUwE).
+Watch the full interview [here](https://www.youtube.com/watch?v=eb7QNYJiUwE).

 ## 🚀 [KotlinConf '23 - Transforming Farmer's Lives Using Android in Kenya](https://kotlinconf.com/talks/388978/)